jsdir/stretch/docs/build_files.md

 - `container` defines the [Container](container.md) that the node should use.
 By default, the value is `container/container.yml`.

-- `plugins` is a tree of deploy plugins that will be executed when the node is deployed.
+- `plugins` is a tree of Deploy Plugins that will be executed when the node is deployed.

 #### config.yml
 `config.yml` defines node-specific configuration.